 Auditions.
 Students who wish to major or minor in music are required to audition on their major instrument before being admitted.
-The audition should include two contrasting works and may include scales, arpeggios, and sight-reading.
+(Those interested in only pursuing the concentration in Music Business are instead interviewed.)
+The audition should include a minimum of two contrasting works and may include scales, arpeggios, and sight-reading.